Hassan Abshir Farah: Transitional Federal Government (TFG)

 In 2004, Hassan Abshir Farah became the Fisheries Minister of the new Transitional Federal Government (TFG), which replaced the TNG.
 He was mostly active in the National Peace Process in the country.
 In late 2006, he secured a $55 million pirate-fighting contract with New York-based Top Cat Marine Security.

 On August 1, 2006, Farah resigned along with seven other ministers, in protest at Prime Minister Ali Mohammed Ghedi's postponement of talks with the Islamic Courts Union (ICU).
 He said "We had no option but to resign because we believe if the talks are postponed again it will affect the reconciliation efforts".

 Puntland presidential elections

-In 2008, Farah launched a campaign to run for president of the autonomous Puntland state in the northeastern region's 2008 elections.
-Abdirahman Mohamud Farole was eventually elected to office in January of the following year.
+In 2008, Farah launched a campaign to run for the president of Puntland an autonomous state in the Horn of Africa 2009 elections.
+Abdirahman Mohamud Farole was eventually elected to office in 8 January 2009 as he defeating incumbent president Mohamud Muse Hersi second round and then third third General Abdullahi Ahmed Jama.

 Federal Parliament

 Following the establishment of the Federal Government of Somalia in August 2012, Farah began serving as a legislator in the new Federal Parliament.